Hyperscale service tier

 The database engine running on Hyperscale compute nodes is the same as in other Azure SQL Database service tiers.
 When users interact with the database engine on Hyperscale compute nodes, the supported surface area and engine behavior are the same as in other service tiers, with the exception of known limitations.

 Page servers are systems representing a scaled-out storage engine.
 Each page server is responsible for a subset of the pages in the database.
 Nominally, each page server controls either up to 128 GB or up to 1 TB of data.
 No data is shared on more than one page server (outside of page server replicas that are kept for redundancy and availability).
 The job of a page server is to serve database pages out to the compute nodes on demand, and to keep the pages updated as transactions update data.
-Page servers are kept up to date by playing log records from the log service.
+Page servers are kept up to date by playing transaction log records from the log service.
 Page servers also maintain covering SSD-based caches to enhance performance.
 Long-term storage of data pages is kept in Azure Storage for additional reliability.

-The log service accepts log records from the primary compute replica, persists them in a durable cache, and forwards the log records to the rest of compute replicas (so they can update their caches) as well as the relevant page server(s), so that the data can be updated there.
+The log service accepts transaction log records from the primary compute replica, persists them in a durable cache, and forwards the log records to the rest of compute replicas (so they can update their caches) as well as the relevant page server(s), so that the data can be updated there.
 In this way, all data changes from the primary compute replica are propagated through the log service to all the secondary compute replicas and page servers.
-Finally, the log records are pushed out to long-term storage in Azure Storage, which is a virtually infinite storage repository.
+Finally, transaction log records are pushed out to long-term storage in Azure Storage, which is a virtually infinite storage repository.
 This mechanism removes the need for frequent log truncation.
 The log service also has local memory and SSD caches to speed up access to log records.

 Azure Storage contains all data files in a database.
 Page servers keep data files in Azure Storage up to date.
 This storage is used for backup purposes, as well as for replication between Azure regions.
 Backups are implemented using storage snapshots of data files.
 Restore operations using snapshots are fast regardless of data size.
 Data can be restored to any point in time within the backup retention period of the database.